poornavenkatn08/Advance_Python_Analysis-/README.md

 # To perform EDA on existing data
 python eda_analyzer.py
 ## 📊 Sample Performance Metrics
-Data Cleaning: Achieved a 99.8% retention rate on 2,300+ record datasets by implementing intelligent duplicate detection.
+**Data Cleaning**: Achieved a 99.8% retention rate on 2,300+ record datasets by implementing intelligent duplicate detection.

-EDA Speed: Processes comprehensive statistical profiling for multi-dimensional data in < 2 seconds.
+**EDA Speed**: Processes comprehensive statistical profiling for multi-dimensional data in < 2 seconds.

-Accuracy: Utilizes Scipy-backed statistical calculations for high-precision skewness, kurtosis, and Pearson correlations.
+**Accuracy**: Utilizes Scipy-backed statistical calculations for high-precision skewness, kurtosis, and Pearson correlations.

-📜 License
+## 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-📬 Contact
+## 📬 Contact
 Poorna Venkat Neelakantam 📧 pvneelakantam@gmail.com

 🔗 LinkedIn Profile